teorth/equational_theories/README.md

 - Equation 168: `x = (y ◇ x) ◇ (x ◇ z)`.
 The central groupoid law.
 - Equation 4512: `x ◇ (y ◇ z) = (x ◇ y) ◇ z`.
 The associative law.

+(Note: in some legacy portions of this project, the magma operation was denoted `◦︎` instead of `◇`.)

 Some automatically generated progress:
 - Sep 28, 2024: [85 laws](equational_theories/Generated/Constant.lean) have been shown to be equivalent to the constant law [`Equation46`](https://teorth.github.io/equational_theories/blueprint/subgraph-eq.html#eq46), and [815 laws](equational_theories/Generated/Singleton.lean) have been shown to be equivalent to the singleton law [`Equation2`](https://teorth.github.io/equational_theories/blueprint/subgraph-eq.html#eq2).
 Discussed in the blueprint [here](https://teorth.github.io/equational_theories/blueprint/sect0005.html).
 - Sep 28, 2024: [18972 implications](equational_theories/Generated/SimpleRewrites/theorems) were established by simple rewrite laws.
 Discussed in the blueprint [here](https://teorth.github.io/equational_theories/blueprint/sect0006.html).
 - Sep 28, 2024: [4.2m implications proven by a transitive reduction of 15k theorems](equational_theories/Generated/TrivialBruteforce) were proven using simple rewrite proof scripts.
 Discussed in the blueprint [here](https://teorth.github.io/equational_theories/blueprint/sect0007.html).
-- Sep 29, 2024: [13.7m implications were conjectured to be refused by a collection of 515 magmas](equational_theories/Generated/All4x4Tables), collected by enumerating all 4^(4*4) operators and reducing to a covering set.
+- Sep 29, 2024: [13.7m implications were conjectured to be refuted by a collection of 515 magmas](equational_theories/Generated/All4x4Tables), collected by enumerating all 4^(4*4) operators and reducing to a covering set.
 Discussed in the blueprint [here](https://teorth.github.io/equational_theories/blueprint/sect0008.html).
-(Update, Oct 3, 2024: these implications are now formalized in Lean as theorems, and the number of implications established by this method increased to 13.8m.)
+(Update, Oct 3, 2024: these anti-implications are now formalized in Lean as theorems, and the number of implications established by this method increased to 13.8m.)
 - Oct 1, 2024: Another [~250k transitive implications](equational_theories/Generated/TrivialBruteforce) were proven by simple proof generation.
 Discussed in the blueprint [here](https://teorth.github.io/equational_theories/blueprint/sect0007.html).
 - Oct 1, 2024: ~500k transitive implications were proven by [EquationSearch](equational_theories/Generated/EquationSearch), a custom tool that chooses hypotheses and leverages previously found implications to search by using the implied equations as substitutions.
 Discussed in the blueprint [here](https://teorth.github.io/equational_theories/blueprint/sect0009.html).
 - Oct 2, 2024: 86 (potentially) new implications in `Subgraph.lean` conclusively (i.e. in Lean) resolved using the [lean-egg tactic](https://github.com/marcusrossel/lean-egg).
 Some of these were simply missed by the transitive closure computation and technically already implied, but some were genuinely new.